Republican Party of Armenia: Establishment and early history

 The Republican Party of Armenia was established in 1990 by Ashot Navasardyan.
 Navasardyan and several other founding members of the RPA were veterans of the National United Party and its successor, the Union for National Self-Determination, which engaged in underground activities aimed at achieving Armenia's independence from the Soviet Union.

 The RPA was founded in the context of the national awakening that occurred in Armenia in 1988, the fight for Armenian independence and the struggle for the unification of Artsakh (Nagorno-Karabakh) with Armenia.
 The armed group known as the Army of Independence (Անկախության բանակ), which was founded by Ashot Navasardyan and his comrades in late 1989, became the organizational basis for the establishment of the RPA.
 On April 2, 1990, a founding council composed of the detachment commanders of the Army of Independence proclaimed the establishment of the Republican Party of Armenia in Yerevan, which became the first officially registered socio-political organization in Armenia (registered on May 14, 1991).
 Party founder Ashot Navasardyan was elected to the Supreme Soviet (parliament) of Armenia in the 1990 Armenian Supreme Soviet elections.

-During the First Nagorno-Karabakh War, first as the Army of Independence and later as detachments detachments composed of RPA members, members of the party actively participated in defense of the borders of Armenia and the hostilities in Artsakh.
+During the First Nagorno-Karabakh War, first as the Army of Independence and later as detachments composed of RPA members, members of the party actively participated in defense of the borders of Armenia and the hostilities in Artsakh.
 On May 27, 1990, these detachments were among the first to resist the Soviet troops in Nubarashen.
 They were also actively involved in seizing Soviet Army weaponry and transferring it to the border regions of Armenia to arm militias fighting Soviet and Azerbaijani forces.

 The RPA was among the founders of the first Armenian military cemetery – Yerablur pantheon.

 The RPA has convened nine ordinary (in 1992, 1995, 1997, 1999, 2001, 2003, 2005, 2007, 2009) and three extraordinary congresses (in 1996, 2002, and 2006).
 In 1999 the office of the party chairperson was abolished, and restored later in 2005.

 The RPA has constantly focused on inter-party ties and has been actively involved in setting up different political alliances.
 The party was among the founders of the National Alliance formed in 1992 after the deterioration of the situation in Artsakh.
 The RPA actively participated in the work of the Civil Accord constitutional council formed in 1993.

 In 1995, the RPA joined the Republican Bloc electoral coalition with the ruling Pan-Armenian National Movement party and two other parties to run in the 1995 Armenian parliamentary elections.
 However, due to the disagreements on the Nagorno-Karabakh issue, the RPA left the Republican Bloc in February 1998.

 The party was led by Ashot Navasardyan from its foundation until his death in November 1997.
 After his death and until March 2007, Andranik Margaryan headed the party.